PrimeTimeTran/rn-GoogleNews/README.md

 - [ ] The user can see the total number of articles they've fetched from the API.
 - [ ] When the user scrolls to the end of the list, the app automatically fetches more articles and appends them to the list of current articles(adds).
 - [ ] If the user pushes the "read more" button then the app opens up the article in the phones default browser.
+- [ ] If the api request fails, the app should prompt the user.
+- [ ] If the app is fetching additional articles, the user should be prompted accordingly.
+- [ ] If the api has no more articles to fetch, the app should not make unnecessary api requests.
+- [ ] If the user has fetched all the articles, the user should be prompted accordingly.

 ### Learning Objectives ✍️📚📝 ️